best-practice-and-impact/gptables/docs/source/doc.gptable.rst

 accessible nor machine readable.
 You can still use to make things look appealing for sighted people.

-All ``GPTable`` text elements support rich text.
-Where you would normally provide a string # TODO: I don't think this is true anymore to a parameter, you can instead provide a list of strings and dictionaries.
+Rich text is supported in the ``title``, ``subtitles``, ``scope``, ``source`` and ``legend`` elements.
+Where you would normally provide a string to a parameter, you can instead provide a list of strings and dictionaries.
 Dictionaries in this list should contain valid `XlsxWriter format properties`_ and values.
 The formatting defined in these dictionaries will be applied to the next string in the list.
 This formatting is applied in addition to the formatting of that element specified in the :class:`~.core.theme.Theme`.

 .. _`XlsxWriter format properties`: https://xlsxwriter.readthedocs.io/format.html#format-methods-and-format-properties

 ``["It is ", {"bold": True}, "inevitable"]`` would give you "It is *inevitable*".

 See this in practice under :ref:`Example Usage`.

+.. note:: Rich text is not currently supported if the cell also contains note
+      references or links.
+This may be changed in the future if there is sufficient user need, so please raise an issue if this is functionality you need.

 Additional formatting